-- (1) This code applies to assessing development for: - (a) for Centre activities; and - (b) all development in a Centre zone, if: - (i) if assessable development where the code is an applicable code identified in the assessment criteria column of a table of assessment; or - (ii) impact assessable. - (2) When using this code, reference should be made to Part 5.
+- (1) This code applies to assessing reconfiguring a lot if: - (a) assessable development where the code is an applicable code identified in the assessment criteria column of a table of assessment; - (b) impact assessable development, to the extent relevant. - (2) When using this code, reference should be made to Part 5.